Do Any Hair Loss Theories Hold Water?

 Theory #4: Muscular Tension / Tight Galea Theory

-There are a few iterations of the tight galea and muscular tension theories of pattern hair loss, and I believe these theories - while still incomplete - take us closer than any other in addressing all the studied conditions of a balding scalp.
+There are a few iterations of the tight galea and muscular tension theories of pattern hair loss.
+I believe these theories – while still incomplete – take us closer to answers than others (though still have plenty of problems).

-Each of those articles is worth your time.
-In fact, those findings are why I recommend spending so much time massaging the sides, nape, and sutures of your scalp - and not just your thinning areas.
+(In fact, that data are why I recommend spending so much time massaging the sides, nape, and sutures of your scalp – and not just your thinning areas.)

 The theory is as follows: the parts of the scalp predominantly affected by male pattern baldness are all above the galea.
 The galea is a fibrous tissue that rests over the entire top of the scalp.
 It’s a connective tissue that links the muscles above your eyebrow (frontalis) and the muscles behind your ears (occipitalis).
 There are no muscles on the top of your scalp – just the tendon-like fibrous tissue known as the galea.